PERSONAL INJURY CLAIMS SOLICITOR, CORK, MIDLETON AND DUBLIN

 (a) Inappropriate speed.
 This can include when a driver is driving over the speed limit or in a manner that is not in keeping with the driving conditions at the time.

 (b) Driving under the influence of either alcohol or drugs (this includes prescription medication).

 (d) Non-compliance with seat belt regulations and child safety guidelines.

 (e) Pedestrians, motorcyclists, cyclists, young children and the elderly who have experienced unsafe behaviour on our roads.

-Compensation Claim Solicitor Cork
+Compensation Claim Solicitor Cork and Midleton

 The above-mentioned accidents are just some of the road traffic injuries we see every day in Ireland and these naturally result in thousands of road traffic accident claims every year.